Improved Regularization and Robustness for Fine-tuning in Neural Networks: Experiments

 \subsection{Experimental setup}

-\textbf{Data sets.} First, we evaluate fine-tuning on seven image classification data sets and one medical image data set.
+\textbf{Data sets.} First, we evaluate fine-tuning on seven image classification datasets and one medical image dataset.
 The statistics of the seven image data sets are described in Table \ref{tab: dataset_statistics}.
-For the medical imaging task, we consider the ChestX-ray14 data set contains 112120 frontal-view chest X-ray images labeled with 14 different diseases \cite{wang2017chestx, rajpurkar2017chexnet}.
+For the medical imaging task, we consider the ChestX-ray14 dataset, which contains 112,120 frontal-view chest X-ray images labeled with 14 different diseases \cite{wang2017chestx, rajpurkar2017chexnet}.
 Second, we evaluate Algorithm \ref{alg:rnc} under two different kinds of label noise to test the robustness of fine-tuning.
 We selected the MIT-Indoor data set~\cite{sharif2014cnn} as the benchmark data set and randomly flipped the labels of the training samples.
-The results for the other data sets are similar, which can be found in Section \ref{sec:extended_exp}.
+The results for the other datasets are similar, as detailed in Section \ref{sec:extended_exp}.
 We consider both independent random noise and correlated noise in our experiments.
 We generate the independent random noise by flipping the labels uniformly with a given noise rate.
 We simulate the correlated noise by using the predictions of an auxiliary network as noisy labels.
 Section \ref{sec:exp_details} describes the label flipping process.
 For few-shot image classification, we conduct experiments on the miniImageNet benchmark~\cite{vinyals2016matching} following the setup of~\citet{tian2020rethinking}.

 \textbf{Architectures.} We use the ResNet-101~\cite{he2016deep} network for transfer learning tasks and ResNet-18~\cite{he2016deep} network for ChestX-ray data set.
-We use ResNet-18 network for the label-noise experiments and extend the our algorithm to the vision transformer~(ViT) model~\cite{dosovitskiy2020image}.
-The ResNet models are pre-trained on ImageNet~\cite{russakovsky2015imagenet} and the ViT model is pre-trained on ImageNet-21k data set~\cite{dosovitskiy2020image}.
-For the few-shot learning tasks, we use ResNet-12 pre-trained on the meta-training data set as in the previous work~\cite{tian2020rethinking}.
+We use the ResNet-18 network for the label-noise experiments and extend our algorithm to the vision transformer~(ViT) model~\cite{dosovitskiy2020image}.
+The ResNet models are pre-trained on ImageNet~\cite{russakovsky2015imagenet}, and the ViT model is pre-trained on the ImageNet-21k dataset~\cite{dosovitskiy2020image}.
+For the few-shot learning tasks, we use ResNet-12, pre-trained on the meta-training dataset, as in previous work~\cite{tian2020rethinking}.
 We set four different values of $D_i$ for the four blocks of the ResNet models in our algorithm.
 We describe the fine-tuning procedure and the hyperparameters in Section \ref{sec:exp_details}.